Skip to contents

 P=Binitial+i=1tN¯ΔWP = B_{initial} + \sum_{i = 1}^{t} \overline{N} \Delta W

-• ‘rs’: removal-summation method is similar to the increment-summation method but instead calculates the prodcution lost during a sampling interval as the product of the decrease in density, ΔN\Delta N and the mean individual mass, W¯\overline{W} plus the increase in biomass, ΔB\Delta B.
+• ‘rs’: removal-summation method is similar to the increment-summation method but instead calculates the production lost during a sampling interval as the product of the decrease in density, ΔN\Delta N and the mean individual mass, W¯\overline{W} plus the increase in biomass, ΔB\Delta B.

 • min.cpi: integer of the minimum estimated cohort production interval for adjusting annual production estimates using the size-frequency method